ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v25.md

 {{site.data.keyword.cloud_notm}} Private Hosted brings the power of microservices and containers to your VMware environment on {{site.data.keyword.cloud_notm}}.
 With this service, you can extend the same familiar VMware and {{site.data.keyword.cloud_notm}} Private operational model and tools from on-premises into the {{site.data.keyword.cloud_notm}}.

 You can request this service after you ordered your vCenter Server instance.
-For more information, see [Requesting {{site.data.keyword.cloud_notm}} Private Hosted](../services/managing_icp.html).

 ### IBM Spectrum Protect Plus on IBM Cloud